 - The Dominos are mob enforcers who wear black full-body suits adorned with dots.

 - The Robber Barons commit crimes while dressed in black robes and Victorian powder wigs.

 - The Skullcrushers are a high-tech group of mercenaries in skull-shpaed Powered Armor.

 - Marvel 2099 actually features a murderous band of Elvis Impersonators!

-- In Paperinik New Adventures , gangs are usually shown as typical "punks" with leather jackets and shades and the like.
-But one issue has a fight between two gangs dressed like 50'ies rockabillies and roman soldiers respectively.
-The leader of the latter band even dresses like Ceasar.
+- In Paperinik New Adventures, gangs are usually shown as typical "punks" with leather jackets and shades and the like.
+But one issue has a fight between two gangs dressed like 50'ies rockabillies and Roman soldiers respectively.
+The leader of the latter band even dresses like Caesar.

 - The generic gangs in Joel Schumacher's Batman films qualify (see especially in Batman and Robin during Barbara's street race scene); you might even be able to include the various Mooks who work for certain Batman villains: Joker's men all wear purple or dress as clowns, Two-Face's men all wear two-colored masks, etc.